rigelk/docker-miniflux/README.md

 * `-p 80` - webui port *see note below*
 * `-v /etc/localtime` for timesync - *optional* *omit if using TZ variable*
-* `-v /config` - where miniflux should store it's config and data files
+* `-v /config` - where miniflux should store its config and data files
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London